 Over time, your heat pump will take more time and energy to provide the same degree of comfort.
 This is a natural result of normal wear and tear.
 When it’s time to replace your heat pump system, taking the time to compare your options will ensure the upgrade is cost-effective.

 The HVAC professionals at Farnell Mechanical, Inc. would like to help.
 With years of experience replacing heat pump systems, our technicians are sure to know what combination of equipment is perfect for you.
-We can facilitate heat pump installation in Opelika that’s affordable and hassle-free.
+We can facilitate heat pump installation in Auburn and Opelika that’s affordable and hassle-free.

 On average, a new heat pump system costs approximately $7,000.
 But depending on the model, the size of your home and many other factors, it may be higher or lower.
 To help give you a better idea, here’s everything that can affect heat pump replacement costs.